Today having an email address is essential.

 If you will be accessing the email using web mail (web browser) then for infrequent email users a simple web interface is preferred.

-Google Gmail provides a much more feature rich interface, and is for power Email users.
-It offers a very powerful and feature rich Webmail client.
+Google Gmail provides a much more feature rich interface, and makes a good choice for power users.

-Here is a quick comparison chart I created:
+Here is a quick comparison chart I made to help:

 ISP Email Accounts and Addresses